nitrain/tutorials/README.md

 # Tutorials for nitrain

 This repo contains documentation that goes in-depth on each aspect of the nitrain framework, as well as complete examples of training medical imaging AI models using nitrain.
-All tutorials are available here via reproducible notebooks, but you can also browse them online at [nitrain.dev/docs](https://nitrain.dev/docs)
+All tutorials are available here via reproducible notebooks, but you can also browse them online at [nitrain.dev/docs](https://nitrain.dev/docs) in rendered format.

 If you are looking to follow a guided plan that teaches you everything you need to know about training medical imaging AI models using nitrain, then we recommend also checking out the book [Becoming a medical imaging AI expert with Python](https://book.nitrain.dev).